spacetab-io/configuration-php/README.md

 ## Usage

-By default path to configuration directory and application stage loading from `/app/configuration` with `local` stage.
+By default, path to configuration directory and application stage loading from `/app/configuration` with `local` stage.

 1) Simple